Fortinet expands integration of cloud security offerings with Microsoft Azure to provide advanced protection.

 Delivering dynamic-cloud security solutions

 Fortinet is working with Microsoft to enable joint customers to reap the benefits provided by cloud environments without compromising security.
 Today’s announcement includes:

-As organizations increase their adoption of Azure to build or migrate applications their technology footprint diversifies and expands.
-As a result, organizations are increasing their attack surface and risk.
-To mitigate these risks and properly secure workloads and applications, organizations need to securely connect their organization to the cloud.
+As organisations increase their adoption of Azure to build or migrate applications their technology footprint diversifies and expands.
+As a result, organisations are increasing their attack surface and risk.
+To mitigate these risks and properly secure workloads and applications, organisations need to securely connect their organisation to the cloud.
 This can be done with the implementation of cloud security for their web applications and cloud platforms that is managed easily and seamlessly.

 Tightened integration through the Fabric-Ready program.

 The Fortinet Security Fabric’s dynamic cloud security solution set provides Azure customers with an extensive portfolio of integrated security solutions to address this need.
 By implementing the Fortinet Security Fabric on Azure, customers can deploy a fully integrated security solution that seamlessly spans dynamic clouds, which consist of on-premises and hybrid cloud environments.

 Fortinet has a broad range of Security Fabric integrations with Microsoft products, including the extensive solutions with Azure referenced above, as well as FortiNAC integration with Microsoft InTune and SCCM, and FortiMail integration with Microsoft 365.
 By integrating its solutions, Fortinet and Fabric-Ready Partner Microsoft provide customers with end-to-end security that is pre-validated, saving time, costs and resources in systems integration, deployment, operations and support.